About Internet Security Research Group

 Mission

-Our mission is to reduce financial, technological, and educational barriers to secure communication over the Internet.
+Our mission is to protect Internet users by lowering monetary, technological, and informational barriers to a more secure and privacy-respecting Internet.

 History